godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

     var UI_status_label

-Let's go over what these new variables will do:
+Lets go over what these new variables will do:

 - ``animation_manager``: This will hold the :ref:`AnimationPlayer <class_AnimationPlayer>` node and its script, which we wrote previously.
 - ``current_weapon_name``: The name of the weapon we are currently using.
 It has four possible values: ``UNARMED``, ``KNIFE``, ``PISTOL``, and ``RIFLE``.